-Three other traders (inclusive of the Compliance Officer), with a combined experience of over 65 years in the precious metals industry assist the Compliance Specialist with implementing the Supply Chain Due Diligence program.
-Together the group is tasked with the responsibility of ensuring that all appropriate information related to a potential precious metal supplier is gathered, examined, and deemed acceptable by UPMR.
+Five other traders (inclusive of the Compliance Officer), with a combined experience of over 70 years in the precious metals industry assist the Compliance Specialist with implementing the Supply Chain Due Diligence program.
+Together the group, along with a recently hired document review specialist, is tasked with the responsibility of ensuring that all appropriate information related to a potential precious metal supplier is gathered, examined, and deemed acceptable by UPMR.
 Above all, the goal of the compliance department is to protect UPMR from inadvertently participating in money laundering or other criminal activities.

-The company's Chief Financial Officer is responsible to assess the AML program and risk management design and implementation annually for effectiveness.
+The company's Chief Financial Officer is responsible to assess the AML program, risk management design, and implementation annually for effectiveness.
 The CFO may elect to have an outside assessor perform this function.

-UPMR's management council regularly meets once a month.
-During the management meetings, the compliance officer reports on improvements to be implemented, risks identified, mitigation plans, audit results, or other issues related to the Supply Chain Due Diligence process.
+UPMR's compliance team meets quarterly (or when issues arise) to discuss and review changes in activity/volume or noteworthy events affecting any account.
+Any serious issues are referred to management for informational and advisory purposes.
+In addition, the compliance officer meets with management to report on improvements to be implemented to the company programs risks identified, mitigation plans, audit results, or other issues related to the Supply Chain Due Diligence process.